-RESEARCH ETHICS GOVERNANCE FRAMEWORK

-Introduction

-1. The purpose of this document is to promote awareness of ethical principles and ethical issues, clarify the rights and obligations of the staff and student body at University of Suffolk, and to outline the ethical framework for their consideration.

-2. This framework applies to all subject areas and to all members of staff and students involved in research at University of Suffolk including its staff and students conducting research outside the University as well as any persons not employed by the University but with permission to carry out research with the University.
-This Framework has been designed to encourage good conduct in research, assist researchers to meet legal and ethical requirements and help prevent research misconduct.

-3. The principal ethical consideration should be to ensure the maximum benefit of the research whilst minimising the risk of actual or potential harm.
-Ethical procedures should seek to protect, as far as possible, all groups involved in research including participants, researchers and research teams, non-academic collaborative researchers (and organisations), funders and the wider public, throughout the lifecycle of the research.
+RESEARCH AND KNOWLEDGE EXCHANGE ETHICS GOVERNANCE FRAMEWORK Introduction - 1.
+The purpose of this document is to promote awareness of ethical principles and ethical issues, clarify the rights and obligations of the staff and student body at University of Suffolk, and to outline the ethical framework for their consideration. - 2.
+University of Suffolk facilitates a research ethics process to ensure that its research and knowledge exchange (KE) activity is conducted according to appropriate ethical considerations, while also following standards of professional practice and wider legal obligations.
+This framework includes principles designed to provide safeguards for researchers, participants and others working on the research and KE activity.
+Ethics in research and knowledge exchange is a continuous process that must be actively considered, understood, and applied by the researcher throughout the entire research life cycle.
+This includes revisiting ethical considerations as needed at various stages, from proposal development to data collection, writing, publication, and the dissemination of results. - 3.
+This framework applies to all subject areas and to all members of staff and students involved in research at University of Suffolk including its staff and students conducting research and knowledge exchange outside the University as well as any persons not employed by the University but with permission to carry out research with the University.
+This Framework has been designed to encourage goodconduct in research, assist researchers to meet legal and ethical requirements and help prevent research misconduct. - 4.
+The principal ethical consideration should be to ensure the maximum benefit of the research whilst minimizing the risk of actual or potential harm.
+Ethical procedures should seek to protect, as far as possible, all groups involved in research including participants, researchers and research teams, non-academic collaborative researchers (and organizations), funders and the wider public, throughout the lifecycle of the research.
 The research lifecycle includes the planning stage, the period of funding for the project and all activities that relate to the project once funding has ended.
-The research lifecycle also includes knowledge exchange and impactactivities, the dissemination process and the archiving, future use, sharing and linking of data.

-4. The University of Suffolk is compliant with Concordat to support research integrity and expectsall aspects of research to meet the highest standards of ethics and integrity in those researchers:
+The research lifecycle also includes knowledge exchange and impactactivities, the dissemination process and the archiving, future use, sharing and linking of data. - 5.
+The University of Suffolk is compliant with Concordat to support research integrity and expects all aspects of research to meet the highest standards of ethics and integrity in those researchers: